-This year is ten years since Östersund was appointed a Creative City of Gastronomy by UNESCO’s Creative Cities Network (UCCN).
-Ten years that have been jam-packed with gastronomic exchanges, events and co-operation about food craftsmanship. Östersund is the only Swedish city in the gastronomy network, which today includes 36 cities from all over the world.
+This year it is twelve years since Östersund was appointed a Creative City of Gastronomy by UNESCO’s Creative Cities Network (UCCN).
+Twelve years that have been jam-packed with gastronomic exchanges, events and co-operation about food craftsmanship. Östersund is the only Swedish city in the gastronomy network, which today includes 36 cities from all over the world.

 But what is it that makes Östersund such a Mecca for small-scale food craftsmanship and creative cooking art?
 We would say close proximity to pure nature, the hearty local raw ingredients, the rich cultural heritage and not least, so many food enthusiasts.
 Wherever you may be in the city, it’s easy to enjoy the local gastronomy.
 You can really feel how proud our restaurants are to use and prepare the fantastic ingredients that Jämtland has to offer.